For inquiries about GlobalPlatform or website assistance, contact secretariat@globalplatform.org.

 GlobalPlatform’s Automotive Task Force focuses on identifying alignment issues between Automotive requirements and GlobalPlatform specifications, in particular to:

-• Define requirements for secure components and services in the automotive industry related to GlobalPlatform technology, including Secure Element (SE), Trusted Execution Environment (TEE), Trusted Platform Services (TPS) technologies
+• Define requirements for secure components and services in the automotive industry related to GlobalPlatform technology, including Secure Element (SE), Trusted Execution Environment (TEE) and and mechanisms allowing access to platform services and other innovative isolation technologies.

 • Provide input into GlobalPlatform’s technical committees on how GlobalPlatform specifications can be advanced to extend the support to automotive requirements